HanChao1992/LeetCode-Algorithms-Solutions/README.md

 ## 14) Longest Common Prefix (Accepted)

 Write a function to find the longest common prefix string amongst an array of strings.

+## 19) Remove Nth Node From End of List (Accepted)

+Given a linked list, remove the Nth node from the end of list and return its head.